Γ-Hydroxybutyric acid: Recreational use

-Recreational doses of 1–2 g generally provide a feeling of euphoria, and larger doses create deleterious effects such as reduced motor function and drowsiness.
+Recreational doses generally provide a feeling of euphoria, and larger doses create deleterious effects such as reduced motor function and drowsiness.
 The sodium salt of GHB has a salty taste.
 Other salt forms such as calcium GHB and magnesium GHB have also been reported, but the sodium salt is by far the most common.

-Some prodrugs, such as γ-butyrolactone (GBL), convert to GHB in the stomach and blood stream.
+Some prodrugs, such as γ-butyrolactone (GBL), convert to GHB in the stomach and bloodstream.
 Other prodrugs exist, such as 1,4-butanediol (1,4-B).
 GBL and 1,4-B are normally found as pure liquids, but they can be mixed with other more harmful solvents when intended for industrial use (e.g. as paint stripper or varnish thinner).

-GHB can be manufactured with little knowledge of chemistry, as it involves the mixing of its two precursors, GBL and an alkali hydroxide such as sodium hydroxide, to form the GHB salt.
-Due to the ease of manufacture and the availability of its precursors, it is not usually produced in illicit laboratories like other synthetic drugs, but in private homes by low-level producers.
+GHB can be manufactured with little knowledge of chemistry by mixing another drug, GBL, with an alkali hydroxide such as sodium hydroxide, to form the GHB salt.
+Due to the ease of manufacture and the availability of its precursors, it is not usually produced in illicit laboratories like other synthetic drugs, but in private homes by low-level producers or GBL is simply consumed directly.